pyfdtic/thanos/docs/components/rule.md

 ## Risk

-Ruler has conceptual tradeoffs that might not be favorable for most use cases.
-The main tradeoff is its dependence on query reliability.
-For Prometheus it is unlikely to have alert/recording rule evaluation failure as evaluation is local.
+Ruler has conceptual(概念上的) tradeoffs(权衡, 取舍) that might not be favorable(赞同, 有利) for most use cases.
+The main tradeoff is its dependence(依赖) on query reliability.
+For Prometheus it is unlikely to have alert/recording rule evaluation failure as evaluation(评估) is local.

-For Ruler the read path is distributed, since most likely Ruler is querying Thanos Querier which gets data from remote Store APIs.
+For Ruler the read path is distributed(分布式的), since most likely Ruler is querying Thanos Querier which gets data from remote Store APIs.

 This means that **query failure** are more likely to happen, that's why clear strategy on what will happen to alert and during query unavailability is the key.

 ## Partial Response